TrDA-hab/Projects/Servo+ESP8266/README.md

 ## How to use it:

 - Run commands in the console to run the "Shutter" mode (you must first configure the GPIO!):
-   `SetOption80 1`     // Enable shutters support
+   `SetOption80 1`     // enable Shutters support.
-   `Shuttermode 5`     // Enable Shutter mode for servo.
+   `Shuttermode 5`     // enable Shutter mode for servo.
    `PWMfrequency 200`  // this is a global variable for all Servos.
    `SetOption15 0`     // to control the storage of values.